juancarlospaco/plz/README.md

 # Features

 - The only PIP alternative in the world that just works even with PIP/Python/Virtualenv completely broken.
-- Works fully independently self-contained standalone native binary.
+- Works fully independently self-contained standalone application.
 - [Design by Contract, Contract Programming](https://dev.to/juancarlospaco/design-by-contract-immutability-side-effects-and-gulag-44fk).
 - Security Hardened by default (based from [Gentoo Hardened](https://wiki.gentoo.org/wiki/Hardened_Gentoo) and [Debian Hardened](https://wiki.debian.org/Hardening), checked with [`hardening-check`](https://bitbucket.org/Alexander-Shukaev/hardening-check)).
 - Coded following the [Power of 10: NASA Coding guidelines for safety-critical code](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code#Rules) (as much as possible).